Top 80 Frontend Interview Questions and Answers

 • The Virtual DOM is the lightweight version of the Real DOM that React retains in memory.

-• Because nothing is drawn on the screen when processing Real DOM, it is substantially slower than handling virtual DOM.
+• Because nothing is drawn on the screen during Real DOM processing, it is substantially slower than handling virtual DOM.

 • When an object's state changes, Virtual DOM updates only that object in the real DOM rather than all of them.

-• React is more than just a UI framework; it contains a slew of extensions that cover the entire application architecture.
+• React is more than just a UI framework; it encompasses a range of extensions that encompass the entire application architecture.

 • It has a server-side rendering feature.